 The Sumerian deity Inanna, goddess of love, fertility and sexuality, was worshipped throughout the ANE.
 There is evidence of her worship in the form of devotional text on cuneiform and figurines excavated all over the region, from Mesopotamia and the Levant to Egypt.
 Her name(s) in the languages of the region:

 Egyptian ASET (Isis)

-For as long as I can remember, language and spirit have been inextricably linked in my mind.
+For as long as I can remember, language and spirit have been linked in my mind.
 I am now in the possession of a minefield of ideas and abstractions itching to be written.
-Like a petulant child tugging at the apron of a frazzled mother, it will be a constant niggle and an open wound until paper is pressed and the blood runs clear.
+And like a child tugging at the apron of a frazzled mother, it will be a constant niggle until I can put it to rest.